 By the way, about the matrix stabilizer.
 Since I tested the lens on a Fujifilm X-T4 camera, it should be noted that it is necessary to adjust the stabilizer operation for maximum efficiency.

-In the Fujifilm X-T4, in addition to the focus picnic, there are two more assistants – micro prism and double image.
-I cannot say that they are more convenient than identifying peaks, nevertheless, their presence is unnecessary in any case.
+In the Fujifilm X-T4 and the focus peaking, two more assistants – micro prism and double image.
+I cannot say that they are more convenient than identifying peaks; nevertheless, their presence is unnecessary in any case.

-But what is really convenient is the dual screen.

-In this display mode, the display simultaneously displays the complete image for compositing and the selected area with magnification for precise focusing.
+But what is convenient is the dual-screen.
+The display simultaneously displays the complete image for compositing and the selected area with magnification for precise focusing in this display mode.

-With the Tokina 400mm F8, I shot not only with a tripod, but also with my hands.
-Exposure in this case was approximately 1/1500.
+With the Tokina 400mm F8, I shot with a tripod and my hands.
+Exposure, in this case, was approximately 1/1500.
 The focusing ring travel is very smooth and moderately tight.
-Combined with the aforementioned advantages of mirrorless cameras, working even with such an extremely long focal length is not difficult.
-So don’t be afraid of manual optics.
+Combined with the advantages mentioned above of mirrorless cameras, working even with such an incredibly long focal length is not difficult.
+So don’t be afraid of manual focus lenses.

 This lens is for creative, thoughtful photography.
-With the Tokina SZX SUPER TELE 400mm F8 Reflex MF you can get some truly unique footage.
-So if you are not afraid of difficulties and are ready to develop, then this lens will be a great challenge.
+You can get some truly unique footage with the Tokina SZX SUPER TELE 400mm F8 Reflex MF.
+So if you are not afraid of difficulties and are ready to improve your photography skills, this lens is the best choice for you.